 4 to 7 travelers.
 Also, with larger groups you, don't have as much one-on-one

 mentoring from a professional like John.

-Secondly, most tours will strictly adhere to their time schedule, and they care
+Secondly, most tours will strictly adhere to their time schedule, and

 back on the bus!”
 They also aren't going to make detours to take advantage of